fteem/rubylogs/_posts/2015-07-12-migrate-rspec-to-minitest.md

 task default: :test
 {% endhighlight %}

-The ```Rake::TestTask``` is the task that will be called when running ```rake test``` in command line.
-On the last line, I made this task to be the default one, because I don't really need (or run) any other tasks.
+The ```Rake::TestTask``` object is the task that will be called when running ```rake test``` in command line.
+As you can see, it takes a small configuration block.
+In it, one can set the path of the tests (what I mentioned before).
+On the last line, I made this task to be the default one, because it's more convenient for me and I don't need to run any other tasks.

 ## The first test

 I started by migrating one test at a time from the spec directory to the test directory.
 What was interesting to me is that every test file in Minitest is a class that inherits from ```Minitest::Test```.
 Also, every test case is a method, which of course makes sense since the test file is a class.
+In contrast to RSpec, Minitest is very verbose, while RSpec hides a lot of complexity for you with it's huge collection of helper methods.

 At the beginning I had a bit of problem with naming the methods because I was used to the "free text" way of describing test cases in RSpec.
 I eventually got the first one: